Note: I updated some names and links in this post. Dev.to's product became Forem when it went open source

 So, like all good things, the idea for this post comes from a tweet:

 This is something I've been ruminating on for a bit.
 I've even tried to build it - a few times!
 I keep starting in on the work and getting lost in the millions of directions I could take it.

 - recreate my post verbatim, from its original markdown source

 canonical_urlfrontmatter field to make sure I retain SEO goodness on my post

 - happen without my intervention

 - be agnostic of where my posts are coming from.
-I use takeshape.io as a headless CMS for my site, so my individual posts aren't in source control
+At the time of writing this article, I use takeshape.io as a headless CMS for my site, so my individual posts aren't in source control

 - only take posts from my

 masterbranch, since I use feature branches for draft posts from time to time